 Bet you didn't know there was all this science in word jumbles and crossword answers....

 Other Word Solver Tools

 We have other tools, particularly if you are trying to find words with these letters in them.
 This word scramble solver shows you the word jumble solution, where you unscramble letters to make words.
 If you are trying to pattern match, we have other tools (beyond the jumble solver).
 Use it to up your scrabble game.
 If you are trying to guess a missing letter, check out our hangman solver.
 The hangman solver also works fairly well as a crossword solver if you know some of the letters (pattern matching).
 We also have another word solver for wheel of fortune that can handle multiple words.
 If you are trying to match a pattern of unknown letters (eg. an 5 letter word, first and last letter the same), check out our cryptogram helper.

 Word Solver Games & Puzzles

 If you like solving word scramble puzzles, check out our new word scramble game.
 We did give a little additional help by color-coding the correct letters (green means you got it, red means keep trying).

-We've also a cryptogram solving game.
+We're more than just a word unscrambler site, by the way.
+We've also got a cryptogram solving game.
 These puzzles are based on substitution cipher codes, where each letter has been swapped with another letter.
 Your job is to figure out which letter is which and decode the message.
 The game keeps track of how long it takes to solve each puzzle and lets you know how your score compares with others.
 This article about how to solve a cryptogram may also be helpful.

 The next step up from using our word puzzle solver is outright code cracking.
 If you like cracking codes, you may also find our article about pen and paper cryptograph interesting.
 We walk through some of the building blocks of manual cryptography (pre-World War I) and how these codes were broken.
-Those with a technical bent may find our presentation on breaking substitution ciphers via computer to be interesting as well.
+Those with a technical bent may find our presentation on breaking substitution ciphers via computer to be interesting as well (to a wordsolver).